Photos And Useful Information About Drift Track – Wilsons Promontory National Park

 Little Drift – For information on Little Drift, ask the staff at the gateway office at the entrance of the National Park for specific directions as there are no maps and unless you know about it, visitors are not usually encouraged to go there.

-Pictures – Included on this page are photographs of native Australian plants, coastal flora, camping grounds, rabbit burrow and fence, Yanakie Research Station, Wilsons Promontory National Park entrance sign, various plaques and the sandy dunes.
+Pictures From The Drift Track at Wilsons Prom – Included on this page are photographs of native Australian plants, coastal flora, camping grounds, rabbit burrow and fence, Yanakie Research Station, Wilsons Promontory National Park entrance sign, various plaques and the sandy dunes.
 All images have been shot in the unique, unspoilt coastal environment at Wilsons Promontory National Park in South Gippsland, Victoria, Australia.

 Downloading Photographs – These images and many more are available for use under a special license.
 To find out how easy it is to download and use them legally, just go to the Contact page.

 More Information – If you would like to find out more about Wilsons Promontory National Park, see photographs and a listing of other walking tracks, go to the Wilsons Promontory Walking Tracks page.
 Every one of these walking tracks are well-signed and very well maintained by Parks Victoria.
 For even more information, use our convenient Search Page.